 First, you have to understand what exactly it means to outsource your marketing.

 When you outsource your marketing, or anything really, what you’re doing is giving certain job functions or responsibilities to an outside team or agency.
 Instead of handling these responsibilities or job functions in-house, you choose an outside organization or individual to complete them for you.
+You will use an employee engagement app in order to keep in constant communication with the employees and make sure that they are successful in their work.

 In the business world, it is also sometimes known as Business Process Outsourcing (BPO).